vladzlydarmain/JoypadApp/README.md

 Website - https://joypad.onrender.com
 API - https://joypadapi.onrender.com

 Joypad is a messenger application with integration for Steam and Dota 2.
-It allows users to create chat groups, invite others, and view win rates and ranks of players.
-Below, I've included details about the project and mentioned developers:
+It allows users to chat in your groups and view their statistics Below, I've included details about the project and mentioned developers:

 ## Other dependencies/info